CHILD SAFETY ONLINE

 What Childhood does to increase child safety online:

 The internet can also be used to stop offenders and to block content that shows abuse.
-Using technical solutions, such as image matching software, organizations, authorities, companies and internet service providers can block images showing sexual abuse of children and identify people who commit these crime, perhaps from their work computer.
-Childhood offered early support to the company Netclean, which used our help to develop exactly this type of technology.
-We have also helped to finance the anti-grooming technical solution Trast due to be launched in spring 2018.
+Using technical solutions, companies and internet service providers can block images showing sexual abuse of children and help identify the perpetrators and find the children.
+Childhood offered early support to the company Netclean, which used our help to develop this type of technology.